-My program of research primarily addresses responsibility and care/support for older adults and for dying persons.
-This encompasses aspects of the sociology of aging, dying, health and family as well as social support and care work.
-I utilize qualitative, quantitative and mixed methods to address the issue of responsibility for health and care, within various ‘sites’ (i.e., long-term care, health promotion, home care and family care work).
-Most often I employ interpretive or critical perspectives, though I have also contributed to more applied gerontological and health care research.
+My program of research primarily addresses issues related to responsibility and care/support for older adults and for dying persons.
+I use qualitative, quantitative and mixed methods to address these issues in various ‘sites’ (i.e., long-term care, health promotion, home care and family care work).
+Most often I employ interpretive or critical perspectives, though I also generate more applied gerontological and health care research.
 Those wishing a more detailed publication list may contact me directly; links to abstract and citation information for selected recent first-authored publications are included below.

-My current focus is on family care provided to older, chronically and terminally ill individuals, understood within broader social, cultural and structural contexts.
-In my work I explore the often-invisible contributions of family members in the care of older adults, including system navigation work (Research Manitoba, 2013-2017).
-I have also explored how politically and economically motivated changes in Canadian Health and long-term care sectors have led to increasing reliance on the work of volunteers and paid companions in supporting older adults (Centre on Aging, Research Fellowship, 2012), and created challenges for the emotional labour of nurses and health care aides (Riverview Health Centre Grant, with Linda Hilash, 2012).
+Most recently, I have explored the often-invisible contributions of family carers, including system navigation work (Research Manitoba Establishment Award, 2013-2017), as well as how politically and economically motivated changes in Canadian health and long-term sectors have led to increasing reliance on volunteers and paid companions (Centre on Aging Research fellowship, 2012) and complicated the emotional labour of nurses and health care aides (Riverview Health Centre Grant, 2012)

-In 2016, I was also awarded a SSHRC Insight Development Grant (with Dr. Rachel Herron, Brandon University and Dale Spencer, Carleton University) to examine how those working and interacting with older adults in different situations interpret the meaning of aggression and violence, and the implications of these interpretations for their emotional responses.
+I am also wrapping up work on a SSHRC Insight Development Grant (2016-2018) examining how people working and interacting with older adults in different situations interpret the meaning of aggression and violence.

 Selected Recent Publications